joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/07/23/arts/music/gilda-cruz-romo-dead.html

 **Belichick fever strong at North Carolina as school announces all 2025 tickets are sold**\
-`The Tar Heels last sold out season tickets in 2019 and 2021, the years before and after the COVID-19 pandemic.`\
+`The Tar Heels also sold out season tickets in 2019 and 2021, the years before and after the COVID-19 pandemic.`\
 https://nytimes.com/athletic/6511055/2025/07/23/bill-belichick-unc-football-tickets-sold-out/

 **‘Do you feel anything at all?’
 Victims’ families express grief and anger.**\